-Nothing can then open the sealed item except the casting Mage, the Release Portal spell, or a Thief of at least 20th rank.
+Nothing can then open the sealed item except the casting Mage, the Release Portal spell, or a Rogue of at least 10th rank.

-Attempting to use Pick Pockets on a pouch or other worn item that's sealed by this spell automatically fails unless the Thief is at least 20th rank.
-Even then the magical lock effect of Hold Portal adds an additional 5 seconds to the attempt (for a total of 10 seconds required).
+Attempting to use Cutpurse on a pouch or other worn item that's sealed by this spell automatically fails unless the Rogue is at least 10th rank.